robj411/p2_drivers/README.md

 ```

 where $`\hat{x}`$ is the openness of the sector according to the
-schedule (i.e. the mitigation strategy), $b$ is the proportion of
+schedule (i.e. the sector-closure policy), $b$ is the proportion of
 tourism that is international, and $c$ is the fraction international
 tourism reduces to as a consequence of the pandemic.
 I.e. the tourism
 remaining is the domestic ($1-b$) plus that that comes in from abroad
 ($bc$).

 Therefore, the contribution of the GVA of the food and accommodation
-services sector is limited either by the pandemic, or by the mitigation
+services sector is limited either by the pandemic, or by the
-measures - whichever is lower.
+sector-closure policy - whichever is lower.

 ### 4.2.3 Loss of international tourists